FahadKHAN-4/NewsApp/README.md

 # Getting Started
-In the project directory, you can run for node modules:
+In the project directory, install node modules via:

 ### `npm install`

-Runs the app in the development mode.\
+Runs the app in the development mode via:

 ### `npm start`